qunying-song/qunying-song.github.io/_pages/about.md

 ## News

+- [2025/09/18] I gave an online talk to Scania on "Generative AI for Testing Autonomous Driving Systems".
 - [2025/04/08] I gave a talk on "Critical Scenario Identification for Testing Autonomous Driving Systems" at the SSY seminar, King’s College London (KCL), UK.
 - [2025/02/04] Our paper entitled "Synthetic vs. Real: An Analysis of Critical Scenarios for Autonomous Vehicle Testing" was accepted by the ASE journal.
 - [2025/01/15] I started as a Postdoctoral Researcher in the SOLAR group in the Department of Computer Science at University College London (UCL), UK.